Kotlin Multiplatform Help

 Set your Team ID

-3. In the left-hand menu, select iosApp.
+1. In the Project navigator on the left-hand side, select iosApp.

-5. In the Team list, select your team.
+3. In the Team list, select your team.

 If you haven't set up your team yet, use the Add an Account option in the Team list and follow Xcode instructions.